 Looking for some fun fall-themed read alouds?
 Check out my list of books about scarecrows!
-If you’d like, click here for a list you can print and take to the library

 The Shy Scarecrow, by Mary Packard